“I never said that! What are you talking about?”

 “Oh that?
 That’ll be Jeff’s.
 You know, the rocker.
 I told you he came round the other day.
 Don’t you remember?
 We had a whole conversation about it!
 Are you OK?
 I’ve noticed you’ve been forgetting things a lot lately.
 Are you stressed from work or something?”

-Now that, ladies and gentlemen, is gaslighting.
+Now that, ladies and gentlemen, is gaslighting in Narcissism.
 Notice how subtle it is?
 Who hasn’t forgotten a conversation at some point?
 It could have easily happened this way.

 But not all gaslighting is so subtle.
 Here’s another, more extreme example of how the conversation could go.
 So again, you find the hair…